 User Interface Design Steps

-Designing the user interface is an iterative process which can be defined with the help of a spiral model.
+Designing the user interface is an iterative process defined with the help of a spiral model.
 The designing of an interface starts from the mid of the spiral.

 The spiral model encompasses four different frameworks those are: